OGOSecurity/terraform-provider-ogo/docs/data-sources/shield_tlsoptions.md

 page_title: "ogo_shield_tlsoptions Data Source - ogo"
 subcategory: ""
 description: |-
-  Get list of organization TLS options and associated configuration.
+  Get a list of organization TLS options and associated configurations.
-  Use this data source to retrieve informations, in particular TLS options UID, to be used in ogo_shield_site resource configuration for which TLS default settings need to be override.
+  Use this data source to retrieve information, in particular TLS options UID, to be used in ogo_shield_site resource configuration for which TLS default settings need to be overridden.
 ---

 # ogo_shield_tlsoptions (Data Source)

-Get list of organization TLS options and associated configuration.
+Get a list of organization TLS options and associated configurations.

-Use this data source to retrieve informations, in particular TLS options UID, to be used in `ogo_shield_site` resource configuration for which TLS default settings need to be override.
+Use this data source to retrieve information, in particular TLS options UID, to be used in `ogo_shield_site` resource configuration for which TLS default settings need to be overridden.

 ## Example Usage